Guilouz/FLSUN-S1-Open-Source-Edition/docs/klipper-configurations-files.md

   - toc
 ---

-The Open Source OS is already ready to use for the FLSUN S1 Stock version but other Klipper configuration sets are available:
+The Open Source OS is already ready to use for the FLSUN S1 Stock version but make sure to always use the latest available Klipper configuration files:

   - **Stock (without Silent Kit)** → for FLSUN S1 Stock (configuration loaded by default)
   - **Stock (with Silent Kit)** → for FLSUN S1 with Silent Kit (CPAP less noisy)